Team-BHP > Motor-Sports > Int'l Motorsport

 IMO Marc is doing exceptionally well with the GP23 bike, given that he comes from riding Honda for 10 years and probably has grown his riding style around that bike.
 It’s probably easier for someone riding a bike for 2-3 years and then switch to another understand it.
 So now riding the Ducati, though he has found the rhythm but he still probably is learning to set up the bike to make it go faster.
 As per him, Honda was all about the front end and In Ducati it’s about the rear tyre- probably the reason he shined in a tight track like Sachsenring despite all the odds, but his laptimes were average (but consistent) in a fast flowing track like Silverstone, where his dependence on the bike was higher.
 And I think he will still have these problems and a steep learning curve when he gets the GP 24 as well.
 His chances of another world title will be farther, the longer he takes to understand the Ducati.
 But then it’s the Marc Marquez we are talking about and anything is possible for him.

-parzival is online now (2) Thanks
+parzival is offline (3) Thanks

 Old 7th August 2024, 14:32 #235